 There aren’t any airports that are especially close to the Plitvice Lakes.
 However, as most holidaymakers will usually take a trip to the Lakes as part of their holiday to Croatia, they are prepared to undertake a bit of travelling to appreciate the full beauty of this gorgeous park!

 Getting to the Plitvice Lakes from Zagreb

-Zagreb Airport is a good option to fly to to reach Plitvice – it is about 140km away.
+Zagreb Airport is a good option to fly to if trying to reach Plitvice – as it is about 140km away.
 From Zagreb Airport, take a connecting bus (they wait outside the terminal building) to the main bus station in Zagreb.
-From here, you can then take one of numerous buses to the Plitvice Lakes; journey time is about 2 hours 20 minutes.
+From here, you can then take one of the numerous buses to the Plitvice Lakes; journey time is about 2 hours 20 minutes.
 You can book tickets on the Zagreb Bus Terminal website.

 Given the travel time, and the timing of buses there and back, it’s certainly very possible to take a day trip with public transport from Zagreb to the Plitvice Lakes.